 A ‘Regram’ of An Account That Inspires You

-When you’re feeling like you’ve run the Instagram-post-ideas tap dry, look to one of your favourite accounts to share one of their images.
+When you’re feeling like you’ve run tap dry and you’re looking for new ideas and things to post on Instagram, look to one of your favourite accounts to share one of their images.
 Just be sure to tag them and give them the photo credit!

 Take a look through your past posts from 6+months ago and find one that really stands out among the others in terms of likes and comments.
 Share it again and use new hashtags!
 There are so many posts on Instagram that you can get away with repurposing content.
 If you’re concerned that it will look like you’re reusing posts, turn it into a #tbt.